opral/monorepo/rfcs/001-foundational-architecture.md

 Many different syntaxes and formats to store messages exist, even within one ecosystem.
 The web world has [Unicode's ICU MessageFormat](https://unicode-org.github.io/icu/) and [Mozilla's Fluent](https://projectfluent.org/) project, Apple's iOS uses Localizable Strings, Android uses XML and Flutter uses ARB files.
 A working group within Unicode has been working on an industry standard that recently [reached stage 1](https://github.com/tc39/proposal-intl-messageformat) called [MessageFormat 2.0](https://github.com/unicode-org/message-format-wg).

+The sheer amount of syntaxes is overwhelming for users and localization providers alike.
+Users need to learn different syntaxes and localization providers need to support different features.
+While one syntax and corresponding AST to rule them all should be the end goal, for the sake of adoption, inlang should support a variety of syntaxes.

+Supporting different syntaxes and their features but ultimately lead the way for standardization opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
+Design an custom AST?
+Regardless of the answer, other formats must be parsed to that AST and serialized back to the initial format (round-trip).

 #### Observations

-1. The sheer variety of syntaxes to express human languages and formats that store them are confusing.
+1. The sheer variety of syntaxes to express human languages are confusing.
 2. Standardization via Unicode's MessageFormat 2.0 is in its infancy.
+3. Supporting different syntaxes now is beneficial for adoption but standardization should be accounted for.
-3. Fluent seems to be the most advanced existing system.
+4. Fluent seems to be the most advanced syntax in production.

 #### Proposal A

-Build a "universal" AST on top of MessageFormat 2.0's proposed [spec](https://github.com/unicode-org/message-format-wg/blob/develop/spec/syntax.md).
-Other syntaxes could be parsed and serialized from and to that AST.
-By building the AST on top of Message Format 2.0, deeper integrations and features can be built.
+Design an AST based on MessageFormat 2.0's proposed [spec](https://github.com/unicode-org/message-format-wg/blob/develop/spec/syntax.md).
+While the spec might change, MessageFormat 2.0 will likely become the standard syntax, at least within the web ecosystem.

 **Pros**